home-assistant/home-assistant.io/README.markdown

 # Home Assistant website

 This is the source for the [Home Assistant](https://github.com/balloob/home-assistant) website available at [Home-Assistant.io](https://home-assistant.io).
-All commits made to the master branch will be automatically pushed to production.
+All commits made to the `master` branch will be automatically pushed to production.

+Please point your Pull Request (PR) at the `next` branch.

 ## Jekyll project to generate and deploy